Pros and Cons of AI in Education

 Definition and Scope

-AI in education refers to the use of computer algorithms, machine learning, and data-driven technologies to enhance, automate, or supplement educational processes.
+AI in education refers to the use of computer algorithms, machine learning, and data-driven technologies to enhance, automate, and personalize learning.
+It’s not just about replacing teachers but about augmenting human-led instruction with intelligent tools that make learning more effective and accessible.

 Evolution and Adoption